Python APIs¶

 Warning

-Don’t forget you have to use sudo to run this one example because it uses the bluetooth OS level tools which require root permissions.
+to run this one example because it uses the bluetooth OS level tools which require root permissions.

 Note

-If you didn’t install the metawear package with sudo, this may not work.
+, this may not work.
 That’s ok, you can still run the other scripts.

 Select the device you want to connect to.
-The MAC address for my favorite MetaSensor is D8:B5:11:21:96:06.
+The MAC address for my favorite MetaSensor is D8:B5:11:21:96:06

 >>> Select your device (-1 to rescan): 1